abelkalai/lavaFloor/README.md

   - Blue Potion: Gain a temporary score multiplier
   - Purple Potion: Gain temporary invincibility to enemies and lava

-## Techologies
+## Technologies

-- Phaser.js framework was used for the game logic along with classes, scoring, enemies and items
+- Phaser for the game logic along with classes, scoring, enemies and items
-- Express server for the web server
+- Express for the web server

 ## Features